bryceandress/bryceandress.github.io/_posts/2016-07-02-Mr-Robot-CTF.md

 Nmap done: 1 IP address (1 host up) scanned in 15.96 seconds
 ```

-Goodie it looks like we have a website being hosted by this machine.
+Goodie it looks like we have a webserver.
 After browsing to the site you will find a very nicely done webpage devoted
-to Mr-Robot that you can devulge a lot of time into but thats not where we want to focus.
+to Mr.Robot, or as some may know him Elliot, that you can devulge a lot of time into but thats not where we want to focus.
 The first thing you should do when looking at a website
 is always look at the robots.txt file and see what you're not supposed to see.
 If you do that on this machine you are given a webpage that has two
 pages, both of which we are going to visit.